 Whether you just don’t enjoy science or it’s not your best subject, you may be dreading the science section on the ACT.
 However, if you’re taking this exam, you still need to prepare for this subject.
-Here are ways you can get ready for the science questions even if it’s not your favorite class.
+Here are ways you can prep for some ACT science questions even if it’s not your favorite class.

 Practice with a Friend